autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 ## PointCloudMapCellMetaDataWithID.msg

 The message contains a pointcloud meta data attached with an ID.
+This is intended to be used as a query for selected PCD map loading (see `GetSelectedPointCloudMap.srv` section).

 ## GetPartialPointCloudMap.srv